 Quick Start

-To use Message Format 2.0 in a project, follow these guides to set up Message Format 2:
+To use Message Format 2 in a project, follow these set up guides:

 You can also try out Message Format 2 in the online playground: